What is a pendulum?

 Baseline Every Time

-Next, you should try some baseline readings.
 It’s important to verify these every time you use the pendulum.

-Start with the pendulum entirely still.
-Ask it a question with a yes or no answer that you already know.
+Then ask a question with a yes or no answer that you already know.

 Note the way that the pendulum swings in response.
 It may swing from side to side or from front to back.
 Or, it may swing in a clockwise or counter-clockwise manner.